Max Frankel: Early life and career

 Frankel was born in Gera, Germany, on April 3, 1930, the son of Mary (Katz) and Jakob Frankel.
 He was an only child, and his family belonged to a Jewish minority in the area; his parents were from Galicia, and had Polish passports.
 Hitler came to power when Frankel was less than three years old, and Frankel remembered Germany's racial hatred: "[I] could have become a good little Nazi in his army.
 I loved the parades; I wept when other kids marched beneath our window without me.
 But I was ineligible for the Aryan race, the Master Race that Hitler wanted to purify of Jewish blood…".

 Frankel came to the United States in 1940 without being able to speak English at the age of nine with his mother to be with his cousins in New York.
 Before they left, Frankel's father had been separated from the rest of the family and sent to a Soviet gulag.
 He attended the High School of Music & Art in Manhattan, class of 1948.
 He attended Columbia College, where he was editor-in-chief of the Columbia Daily Spectator, and began part-time work for The New York Times when he was 19.
 He received his BA degree in 1952 and an MA in government from Columbia in 1953.
 He joined The Times as a full-time reporter in 1952.
 After serving in the U.S. Army from 1953 to 1955, he covered the collision of the Andrea Doria and the Stockholm, then was sent overseas in October 1956 to help cover stories arising from the Hungarian Revolution and Polish October.
 From 1957 to 1960, he was a Times correspondent in Moscow.
 After reporting from Cuba and the United Nations, he moved to Washington in 1961, where he became a diplomatic correspondent who covered the U.S. State Department and foreign policy.
 He wrote many articles about the Cuban Missile Crisis and was present during many calls between James Reston, chief of Frankel's news bureau, and President John Kennedy.
 On October 22, the day before announcing his "quarantine" of Cuba, Kennedy requested that The Times refrain from publishing news on the imminent blockade in interest of national security.
 Frankel originally objected to the request but relented after Kennedy promised that he would not order an attack on Cuba in the meantime.
 He became the White House correspondent of The New York Times in 1966.
+During the early part of that tenure, he wrote several articles enthusiastically supporting the Indonesian mass killings of 1965-66.